firesoft/yt-links-parser/README.md

 ## Usage

-To replace all occurrences of youtube links into iframes with youtube movies:
+To replace all occurrences of youtube links with actual youtube movies (iframe code):
 ```javascript
 $("#container").ytLinksParse();
 ```

-To replace all occurrences of youtube links into movie images that are replaced with yt movies after click (with autoplay):
+To replace all occurrences of youtube links with images from movie (autoplay after click):
 ```javascript
 $("#container").ytLinksParseToImage();
 ```